MMarciniak103/JJCrawler/README.md

 # JJCrawler
 >
-## A web crawlers collection used to scrap job offers from top websites.
+## A web crawlers collection used to scrap job offers from popular websites.
 Each of them returns data in a json format.
 They are implemented with usage of scrapy and selenium libraries.
 >